debadityamandal/movie-sentiment-analysis/README.md

 ## stanford_dataset_model
 This directory is containing codes which will analyze sentiment of the viewers by their review about the movie.This model supports only English language.
 # Dataset
-I downloaded movie review dataset from http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz
+I downloaded movie review dataset from http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz.
+This is stanford review dataset.
 # Model Evaluation
     Training accuracy:- ~99%
     Testing accuracy:- ~88.636%